-- Student participants will spend ten weeks during the summer (beginning May 30, 2017) conducting research in the laboratories of USD chemistry faculty mentors at the Vermillion campus.
+- Student participants will spend ten weeks during the summer (beginning May 29, 2018) conducting research in the laboratories of USD chemistry faculty mentors on the Vermillion campus.

-- One-on-one research experiences with faculty members will be augmented by educational workshops, tours of local chemistry-related industries, a weekly seminar series and social activities, including a canoe trip down a stretch of the Missouri River.
+- One-on-one research experiences with faculty members will be augmented by educational workshops, meetings with experts in fluorine chemistry, a weekly seminar series and social activities, including a canoe trip down a stretch of the Missouri River.

-Research opportunities offered fall within the themes of photodynamics and nanomaterials, areas integrally linked to issues of national importance such as energy practice and catalytic remediation of environmental resources.
-A number of research projects available to REU participants are listed below; additional information about chemistry research at USD can be found on the Department of Chemistry's research page.
+Research opportunities relate to the theme of fluorine chemistry, integrally linked to issues of national importance such as energy, security and health.
+A number of research projects available to REU participants are listed below; additional information about specific Department of Chemistry faculty and their research can be found on our research page.

-- Water-Soluble, Luminescence Infrared Sensors for Detection of Metals - Andrew G. Sykes
+- Fluorinated anthraquinone-based sensors for the detection of heavy metals - Andrew G. Sykes

 The SPACT NSF Research Experience for Undergraduates

 The SPACT NSF Research Experience for Undergraduates site

 at South Dakota School of Mines and Technology, USD and South Dakota State University provides undergraduate students a chance to conduct cutting-edge research focused on security printing and anti-counterfeiting technology.
 Counterfeiting is a growing issue in the U.S., posing serious economic, safety and national security concerns.
 The REU program is a multi-disciplinary program with research opportunities in materials science and engineering, materials chemistry, electrical/computer engineering, chemistry and computer science.